-A new infrastructure layer is forming between physical experiences, digital worlds, virtual communities, collectible assets, mixed reality tools, and persistent multiplayer environments.
+A connective layer is forming between physical experiences, digital worlds, virtual communities, collectible assets, mixed reality tools, and persistent multiplayer environments.

 A decade ago, gaming innovation centered around rendering engines and platform distribution.
 Five years ago, it shifted toward live-service operations, digital economies, and player retention systems.